PhilipYip1988/python-tutorials/001_install/readme.md

 spyder
 ```

-*ipython 8.12.0* introduces an error with code completion with pandas dataframes.

 ### JupyterLab env

 To create a new Python environment for the latest version of the JupyterLab IDE including its optional dependencies use: